jakesiney/carousel/README.md

 # Carousel

-An carousel slider that snaps to each div using snap-scroll-type css.
+An carousel slider that snaps to each div using snap-scroll-type css, this provides a more natural srolling experience.
 Layout using Flexbox.

 ## Demo